pawelsan/restAPI/README.md

 # restAPI
-> This app is a node.js/express/mongoDB/passport simple REST API connected to OMDb API.
+> This app is a node.js, express, mongoDB, passport simple REST API connected to OMDb API.
 It is deployed [here](https://movieapi2020.herokuapp.com/).

 ## Table of contents